SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    /* This is done by starting a new block of comments,
       /* then starting another new block inside of the first block.
-      The second block is then closed… */
-   …followed by the original block. */
+      The second block is then closed... */ ...followed by the original block. */

 ..
 TODO: These multiline comments can't be tested by swifttest, because they aren't supported by the REPL.